biogeochemistry/LakeTranRS/simulations/03_02plusSediments/README.md

 # How to run this simulation

 1. Preparation.
 Review makeparameterdict.R and makeMLfiles.R and run
-   then in that order.
+   them in that order.
 1. Run response.surface.run.m in Matlab
-1. Postprocessing files are in {postprocessing}[postprocessing].
+1. Postprocessing files are in [postprocessing]{postprocessing}.

 #Parameters